MF-Box: Multi-fidelity and multi-scale emulation for the matter power spectrum: Results

 \section{Results}

-This section will show how much accuracy we can gain by incorporating simulations in different box sizes through {\mfbox}.
+This section will demonstrate the emulation accuracy achieved by incorporating simulations with different box sizes through {\mfbox} for correcting the resolution of low-fidelity emulators to predict high-fidelity counterparts.
+The emulation error in this section is computed using a hold-out test set comprising 10 high-fidelity (HF) simulations, carefully selected from a separate Latin hypercube that was not part of the training set.
 Here, we will use {\mfbox} to denote the emulators using the GMGP model \citep{Ji:2021} with the graph structure in Figure~\ref{fig:nbody_plot}.
-Section~\ref{subsec:results_dgmgp_accuracy} will show how {\mfbox}'s accuracy improves by adding a L2 node in $100 \Mpch$.
+Section~\ref{subsec:results_dgmgp_accuracy} will show how {\mfbox}'s accuracy improves by adding an L2 node in $100 \Mpch$.
 Section~\ref{subsec:results_boxsize} will show how {\mfbox}'s accuracy changed as a function of L2 box size, from $100 \Mpch$ to $256 \Mpch$.
 Finally, Section~\ref{subsec:results_dgmgp_versus_nargp} show the runtime comparison between single-fidelity emulators, {\mfemu} (including AR1, NARGP) and {\mfbox}.